-17. Provided also that if at any time or times the said cable shall not be in good working order and condition and open for use for and during any continuous period of one hundred and eighty-three days or any such extended period as hereinafter mentioned as the case may be it shall be lawful for each or either of the Governors at any time thereafter by notice in writing to be delivered to the Company in London to determine and put an end to the Contract hereby made so far as regards the Colony by whose Governor the notice is given and the subsidy payable by that Colony and the provisions herein contained which are conditional on the subsistence of the Company's right to the same subsidy in which case the said subsidy shall cease to be payable it being hereby agreed and declared that if the Company can satisfy the Chief Justice of either of the said Colonies if both Governors shall so give notice or of the Colony whose Governor shall so give notice that the Company have been and are making all reasonable efforts to repair or replace the said cable without delay and he shall determine that the said period of one hundred and eighty-three days ought under the circumstances to be extended then the said period of one hundred and eighty-three days shall be extended to such a period as the said Chief Justice shall determine and if and eighty-three days shall be extended to such a period as the said Chief Justice shall determine and if the Company can satisfy the said Chief Justice that any new cable which the Company may have obtained to replace the said cable has been lost or damaged in transit and the said Chief Justice shall determine that the said period of one hundred and eighty-three days ought in consequence to be further extended then the said period shall be further extended to such a period as the said Chief Justice shall determine It being nevertheless expressly agreed and declared that the Company shall not be entitled to or allowed under any circumstances any extension of the said period of one hundred and eighty-three days so as to make up in the whole a period in excess of eighteen calendar months.
-And it being further agreed that in the event of the Contracts hereby made and the said subsidies or either of them being so determined and put an end to as aforesaid the Company shall have and retain their property in New Zealand and New South Wales respectively with all such similar rights of working and using the said cable and repairing the same as they would have had and been entitled to if the Company had laid the said cable with the Corporary and that while the Corporary shall duly observe and perform Governors or either of them to the Company and that while the Company shall duly observe and perform all the provisions and agreements herein contained on their part to be observed and performed which are not conditional on the subsistence of their right to a subsidy they shall retain all other rights hereby granted to them which are not conditional on the subsistence of their right to a subsidy.
+17. Provided also that if at any time or times the said cable shall not be in good working order and condition and open for use for and during any continuous period of one hundred and eighty-three days or any such extended period as hereinafter mentioned as the case may be it shall be lawful for each days or any such extended period as hereinafter mentioned as the case may be it shall be lawful for each days or any such extended period as hereinafter mentioned as the case may be it shall be lawful for each or either of the Governors at any time thereafter by notice in writing to be delivered to the Company in London to determine and put an end to the Contract hereby made so far as regards the Colony by whose Governor the notice is given and the subsidy payable by that Colony and the provisions herein contained which are conditional on the subsistence of the Company's right to the same subsidy in which case the said subsidy shall cease to be payable it being hereby agreed and declared that if the Company can satisfy the Chief Justice of either of the said Colonies if both Governors shall so give notice or of the Colony whose Governor shall so give notice that the Company have been and are making all reasonable efforts to repair or replace the said cable without delay and he shall determine that the said period of one hundred repair or replace the said cable without delay and he shall determine that the said period of one hundred and eighty-three days ought under the circumstances to be extended then the said period of one hundred and eighty-three days shall be extended to such a period as the said Chief Justice shall determine and if the Company can satisfy the said Chief Justice that any new cable which the Company may have obtained to replace the said cable has been lost or damaged in transit and the said Chief Justice shall determine that the said period of one hundred and eighty-three days ought in consequence to be further extended then the said period shall be further extended to such a period as the said Chief Justice shall determine It being nevertheless expressly agreed and declared that the Company shall not be entitled to or allowed under any circumstances any extension of the said period of one hundred and eighty-three days so as to make up in the whole a period in excess of eighteen calendar months.
+And it being further agreed that in the event of the Contracts hereby made and the said subsidies or either of them being so determined and put an end to as aforesaid the Company shall have and retain their property in New Zealand and New South Wales respectively with all such similar rights of working and using the said cable and repairing the same as they would have had and been entitled to if the Company had laid the said cable with the approval of the Governors without any provision having been made for payment of any subsidy by the overnors or either of them to the Company and that while the Company shall duly observe and perform all the provisions and agreements herein contained on their part to be observed and performed which are not conditional on the subsistence of their right to a subsidy they shall retain all other rights hereby granted to them which are not conditional on the subsistence of their right to a subsidy.